Mount Buller Alpine Resort: Facilities

 There are around 80 km of groomed trails spread over more than 300 hectares of terrain.
 25% is beginner terrain, 45% intermediate and 30% advanced.
 There are also 9 km of cross-country trails accessible from the village.
 These trails also connect Mount Buller with Mount Stirling.
 Australia's first resort-wide wireless internet service was deployed in 2006 in the village, operated by Whispar.
 The project was abandoned shortly after.

 21 Lifts at Mount Buller include 3 detachable grip chairs (Bourke Street Express, Northside Express, and ABOM Express), 10 fixed grip chairs (Bonza, Bull Run, Federation, Grimus, Howqua, Lydia Lassila, The Fox, South Side, Summit, and Wombat) and 8 surface lifts (Bourke Street Carpet, Canyon Tows, Cattleman's Carpets, Gliders Carpet, Happy Feet Carpet, Koflers T-Bar, Skyline T-Bar, and Tirol T-Bar).

 Events

 Mount Buller usually hosts two International Ski Federation Aerial Skiing World Cup events every year in September.
 However, these events were cancelled in 2007 due to lack of sponsorship.
 Every year Mount Buller also hosts the Victorian Snowsports Championships, which has with over 3000 competitors.

 The Mount Buller summit and faces are also popular with ice climbers especially in winter.

-Transportation on the Mt Buller mountain village has previously been provided by Mansfield Mount Buller Bus Lines Pty Ltd; however, a change in supplier from the 2019 snow season has seen TravelSafe Bus Hire Pty Ltd being appointed as the official transit provider for Mt Buller for at least one year which could lead to a 10 year exclusive contract.
+Transportation on the Mount Buller mountain village has previously been provided by Mansfield Mount Buller Bus Lines.
+However, a change in supplier from the 2019 snow season occurred with TravelSafe Bus Hire appointed as the official transit provider for Mount Buller with Bendigo Coachlines the primary operator.
 However, TravelSafe's performance was poor, plagued by technical difficulties and was unable to keep up with the service load.
 Now TravelSafe and Mansfield Mount Buller Bus Lines co-exist on the mountain with both handling transportation.